bostontrader/acctwerx/tests/testplan.md

 * Ordinary correct operation, such as CRUD operations.

 	I will call every URL I can enumerate.
-I want to verify basic screen content.
+I want to verify basic functionality and screen content.

 * What happens with bad inputs ?
 SQL injection?